 Probate is the legal process following a homeowner’s death if the property was not in a trust or owned by another person who did not have full rights of survivorship.
 In most cases, the real estate that needs to go through probate will need to be sold so the proceeds from the sale can be split up between the beneficiaries if it was not indicated in the will to go to anyone or more people.
 The first thing to do is to determine where the probate needs to occur.
 The best place to start is the municipality where the property is located.

-Can You Sell a house During Probate?
+Can You Sell A House During Probate?

 One common question we encounter is: “can you sell a house during probate?”
 The answer is yes, but there are specific steps that must be followed.
 Probate is essentially the process by which a court validates a deceased person’s will, and during this time, the executor has the authority to manage the deceased’s estate, including selling any real estate.
 However, the sale cannot proceed without the court’s permission, which is often granted as part of the probate process.
 This permission ensures that the property’s sale respects the terms of the will (if one exists) and the laws of the state.